iturricf/ga-challenge/README.md

 - I have used UUIDs as primary keys as this would allow easier key generation mechanisms in a database sharding scenario.
 - For a real application I would add further analysis for the indexes created on searchable columns.
 E.g: BTREE vs Hash.
-- Usage of enum in MerchantLogos is an example, this should be changed if possible values for the `type` column will change over time.
+- Usage of `enum` in MerchantLogos table is an example, this should be changed if possible values for the `type` column will change over time.

 ## Examples

-A db.sql file is provided with the proposed database schema and some example data, which I'll use to run a couple of queries.
+A db.sql file is provided with the proposed database schema and some example data, which I'll use to run some queries.

 ### Running Database (Docker required)